Skip to Main Content

 No response from subject

 The weight of words can sway a reader into believing a source made a statement without saying anything.
 Employees and editors should be careful of the words used to describe a person or organization’s response to inquiry.
-It is important to note that attempts were made to reach certain people to validate a story, however, acts of malice toward lack of response are not tolerated.
+It is important to note that attempts were made to reach out to validate a story, however, acts of malice toward a lack of response are not tolerated.
 If a source does not get back to an employee prior to print, post or broadcast, it is not the same as a refusal to respond and should not be regarded as such.
-If a source explicitly says they will not respond to an inquiry, report that he or she declined to comment on the issue.
-If a source does not reply to inquiry, report that he or she could not be reached or was not available for comment.
+If a source explicitly says they will not respond to an inquiry, report that they declined to comment on the issue.
+If a source does not reply to inquiry, report that they could not be reached or was not available for comment.
 It should be clear to the reader the intent of the source.
 If it is necessary to the story or of news value, details or procedural specifics of how attempts were made to contact a source may be included.

 Sources on the internet

 As the technological era progresses, it is of the utmost importance for employees to maintain transparency during interviews.
-An employee should never contact a person for an interview via the Internet without letting that person know of their employment with The Daily Illini.
-If a source is interviewed for a story via e-mail, it must be approved by a senior editor before the interview.
-It also must be stated in the story that the interview was conducted via e-mail and not other means.
-In general, interviews via e-mail should be avoided unless absolutely insisted by the source, and interviews in chat rooms or through instant messenger services may never be used because it cannot be guaranteed who the person responding is.
-Information found on Web sites must be cited and verified, including information obtained from social networking sites.
+An employee should never contact a person for an interview via the internet without letting that person know of their employment with The Daily Illini.
+If a source is interviewed for a story via email, it must be approved by an editor before the interview.
+It also must be stated in the story that the interview was conducted via email and not through other means.
+In general, interviews via email should be avoided unless absolutely insisted by the source, and interviews in chat rooms or through instant messenger services may never be used because it cannot be guaranteed who the person responding is.
+Information found on websites must be cited and verified, including information obtained from social networking sites.

 The rights of The Daily Illini